tarwn/lessthandot-hugo/blogs/content/posts/2012-02-12-difference-between-a-cross-join.md

 > Conceptually, a full outer join combines the effect of applying both left and right outer joins.
 Where records in the FULL OUTER JOINed tables do not match, the result set will have NULL values for every column of the table that lacks a matching row.
 For those records that do match, a single row will be produced in the result set (containing fields populated from both tables).

-> For example, this allows us to see each employee who is in a department and each department that has an employee, but also see each employee who is not part of a department and each department which doesn&#8217;t have an employee.
+> For example, this allows us to see each employee who is in a department and each department that has an employee, but also see each employee who is not part of a department and each department which doesn't have an employee.

 ## Examples